ColoradoDemography/Age-Animation-Bars/README.md

 Created with D3.js and the JQuery UI.
 Screen Capture PNGs created with PhantomJS.
 Animation AVI downloads created with PhantomJS and FFMPEG.

+The data is kept in two javascript files. all.js is a static file of age data from 2009 and earlier. all_supplementalV is the most recent age estimates and forecasts.
+The supplemental data is created using the AgeAnimationUpdate R project.